Lullabot/fliparoo/README.md

 # Fliparoo Read Me File

+## Warning

+**THIS IS STILL ALPHA AND BROKEN.
+A RELEASE VERSION WILL BE COMING SOON.
+BUT DO NOT USE UNTIL THEN.**

 ## Overview

 Fliparoo is a jQuery plugin which is like Vanna White for your web page.

 ![A flipping alternative to carousels](wheel-of-fortune.jpg)